dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-querying.md

 1. Access the [GraphQL API explorer](https://metadata.cloud.getdbt.com/graphql) and select fields you'd like query.

-2. Go to **Variables** at the bottom of the explorer and replace any `null` fields with your unique fields.
+2. Go to **Variables** at the bottom of the explorer and replace any `null` fields with your unique values.

 3. [Authenticate](https://www.apollographql.com/docs/graphos/explorer/connecting-authenticating#authentication) via Bearer auth with `YOUR_TOKEN`.
 Go to **Headers** at the bottom of the explorer and select **+New header**.